aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 Step Two: Set up parameter vector and start values
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If you are estimating a custom state-space model, a vector of parameter starting values is required.
 The parameter vector should be a column vector which contains a starting value for each unknown parameter.

-For example, in the :math:`AR(2)` example there are three unknown parameters :math:`\phi_1`, :math:`phi_2`, and :math:`sigma^2`.
+In the :math:`AR(2)` example there are three unknown parameters :math:`\phi_1`, :math:`\phi_2`, and :math:`\sigma^2`.

 ::